 The utility of the Apple Watch sinks the moment your hands aren't really free — or are otherwise comprised by movement or sweat, like when you're running, biking or lifting weights — a problem the Mudra Band seeks to solve.
 Drawing its name from the word for a symbolic or ritual gesture or pose in some Eastern religions, the band uses sensors to lets you control the watch with finger movements rather than taps.
 The GIF above kinda says it all, and the accessibility applications are exciting, too.

-While it may not be as sexy, another product called ArcX boasts a wider range of uses — and doesn't require an Apple Watch.
+Meanwhile, another cool new product called ArcX boasts a wider range of uses — and doesn't require an Apple Watch.
 It's a little silicone ring that can sit on your finger or, say, the handlebars of your mountain bike.
 The ring features a little joystick that, via Bluetooth pairing, becomes a remote control for action cameras, wireless speakers or your phone — even when it's safely stashed in your pocket as you schuss down a ski slope.
 The ArcX will be available in May for $99.

 A Dirt-Cheap Tracker